ByAUJay

 6.3 Incident Response and Update Protocols

-- Prepare and document incident response plans.
+- Create and keep a record of your incident response plans.

 Conclusion